 A Manual for Writers of Research Papers, Theses, and Dissertations, Seventh Edition: Chicago Style for Students and Researchers (Chicago Guides to Writing, Editing, and Publishing) by Kate L. Turabian, Wayne C. Booth, Gregory G. Colomb and Joseph M. Williams (Apr 15, 2007).
 The dissertation may only be submitted after all coursework and verbatims (if required) have received passing grades.

-After you complete the project you tell us how your ministry project went.
-You tell us what was accomplished or what was not accomplished.
-You tell us about the results of the project that you carried out.
+After you complete the project you describe how your ministry project went.
+You will also describe what was accomplished or what was not accomplished.
+You describe the results of the project as carried out.
 Tell us about what you learned.
 Provide any numbers or statistics if applicable to your project.
-For example a DMIN project might be about starting a small group program in your church.
+For example, a DMIN project might be about starting a small group program in your church.
 Other ideas include starting a counseling ministry.
 Beginning a daycare center.
 Starting a senior adult program.
 Beginning an outreach program.
 It may be revamping a ministry in the church.
 Your project might be about doing a series of sermons about a certain Biblical theme, a book in the Bible, a series of sermons pertaining to Christ's birth, resurrection, etc. There is almost an unlimited list of ministry ideas you might consider for a ministry project.
-All this information should be in a 30 to 50 page paper.
-Use reading and references as is necessary to strengthen your paper and your studies.
+All this information should be contained in a 30 to 50 page paper.
+Use reading and references as necessary to strengthen your paper and your studies.
 The project may only be submitted after all coursework have received passing grades.

 Incomplete Grade Report: If an "Incomplete" is issued on an assignment, the assignment must be corrected, resubmitted and a passing result issued before further work of any kind may be submitted.

 - Each submission must be received in Microsoft Word or compatible software.
 PDF/Protected View/Read Only files are not acceptable.

 - Each submission must be typewritten.